py5coding/py5book/content/osx_users.md

-# Special Notes for OSX Users
+# Special Notes for macOS Users

-Although much progress has been made getting py5 to work on OSX, there are a few remaining issues and limitations.
+Although much progress has been made getting py5 to work on macOS, there are a few remaining issues and limitations.
 The issues that are fixable will be addressed in future py5 releases.
-The remaining issues are minor and in line with typical OSX experiences.
+The remaining issues are minor and in line with typical macOS experiences.

 ```{admonition} TL;DR